heyfoz/rust-javascript-interop/README.md

 This Rust-based, multilingual (EN, ES), client-side web application is developed using the Yew framework.
 It demonstrates JavaScript-Rust interoperability for session ID retrieval from URLs, employing both inline and external JavaScript methods.
 This represents a modern approach to web app development, leveraging both Rust and JavaScript.

-The project also features embedded CSS within Rust in [global_style.rs](https://github.com/ffm5113/rust_javascript_interop/blob/main/src/styles/global_style.rs), showcasing front-end styling capabilities in the Rust ecosystem.
+The project also features embedded CSS within Rust, showcasing front-end styling capabilities in the Rust ecosystem.

 First, the project is compiled using cargo build, which compiles the Rust code and its dependencies into WebAssembly (wasm).